Scalable Signed Exponential Random Graph Models under Local Dependence: Wikipedia Network

-Our Wikipedia network analysis of thousands of subject-matter experts serves an example where global dependence assumption seems unrealistic.
+Our Wikipedia network analysis of thousands of subject-matter experts is one example where global dependence assumption is unrealistic.
 Through the use of local dependence, we found some adherence to the behavioral norms predicted by structural balance theory.
-Specifically, users who have an enemy in common are more likely to restore each other's contributions.
-This finding is consistent with \citet{lerner2019network}.

-To validate the results in Table \ref{tbl:ergm_within_between}, we conducted a conventional ERGM goodness-of-fit analysis following the method outlined by \citet{hunter2008goodness}.
-The results are shown in Supplement \ref{sec:gof_sup}.
+For instance, users with a common enemy are more likely to restore each other's contributions, which is consistent with \citet{lerner2019network}.
+To validate the results in Table \ref{tbl:ergm_within_between}, we conducted in Supplement \ref{sec:gof_sup} a goodness-of-fit analysis following \citet{hunter2008goodness}.